holon-platform/platform/CONTRIBUTING.md

 ## Structure and general rules

-First of all, check the [Holon Platform code structure and conventions](CODING.md) document, which describes the which describes the basic philosophy with which platform code is developed and organized.
+First of all, check the [Holon Platform code structure and conventions](CODING.md) document, which describes the basic philosophy with which platform code is developed and organized.

 ## Formatting conventions